“Reading gives us someplace to go when we have to stay where we are.” ~ Mason Cooley

-Here are a few of my favourite images from across the web showing scenes from Ambrose’s London to whet your appetite.
+Here are a few of my favourite images from across the web showing scenes of Ambrose’s Rome to get your imagination going.
 Enjoy!

 (PS: These images are plucked from Pinterest, so I don’t know who the original copyright belongs to.
 If you do, please contact me and I’ll gladly credit the correct source.)